Mario Martino

-Mario Martino was a former nun and transsexual male author.
+Mario Martino (also known as Angelo Tournabene) is a former nun and transsexual male author.
 He is known for writing one of the first autobiographies on the trans male experience.
+He also worked with the Labyrinth Foundation in Yonkers, New York.

 Work prior to gender transition

 As a nun, he was removed from his convent when it became clear that he had sexual feelings for women.
 In his autobiography, Martino explicitly connects his sexual orientation to his gender identity, saying "I was a boy.
 I felt like one, I dressed like one, I fought like one.
 Later I was to love like one."

 While working as a laboratory technician prior to his gender transition, Martino and other technicians took a 17-ketosteroid urine test, where it was found that he had "the 17-ketosteroids of a 17-year-old male".
 While working in the laboratory he met his wife, a registered nurse named Rebecca.

 Autobiography

 Emergence: A Transsexual Autobiography was published by Martino in 1977, alongside a collaborator named Harriet.
 The book discussed his gender dysphoria, a lack of attachment to traditional feminine pursuits, his sexual attraction towards women and not men, and difficulty coming to terms with his gender identity as a child, and how these contradicted with his Italian-Catholic upbringing.

 Martino's autobiography has been described as "the first complete autobiography of a trans-sexual who has undergone medical treatment to change to male from female".
 It was notable for including explicit mentions of sexual activity, which are often absent from transgender autobiographical accounts.